Along the Escudilla National Trail in Escudilla Wilderness

 At the top of Escudilla Mountain is the highest fire lookout tower in Arizona, and it's still in use.
 When hiking around Escudilla Wilderness you'll want to bring plenty of your own water: there isn't any available here.

 Update: Escudilla Wilderness was severely affected by the Wallow Fire of May and June 2011.
 Most of the wilderness burned and the fire tower is now fenced off from the public as it was severely damaged and pieces of it fall off now and then.
 The forest area is also full of hazards like falling trees, flash flooding possibilities, mudslides and burned out stump holes.
-While the area is open to the public, hikers need to be extremely aware of their surroundings: look up, look down, look all around before moving.
+While the area is open to the public, hikers need to be extremely aware of their surroundings: look up, look down, look all around before stopping or moving.

 USGS Maps: Nutrioso, Escudilla